EricPhifer/iywg-gatsby/README.md

 </h2>

 <p>
-  This Vlog is a space for everyone to access reviews about websites and learn what they can do better.
+  This Vlog is a space for everyone to access reviews about websites and learn how they can improve them.
 </p>